aroberge/ideas/README.md

 ## To Do

 - Add requirements-dev.txt file
-- Add setup.py file and upload to pypi
 - List cases/recipes to be included
 - Add console
-- Add docs
 - Add support for `__main__`
 - Add test to ensure desired paths (e.g. Python standard library) are excluded.
 - show excluded path